1ExistIThink/Fume-Extractor-PCB-/README.md

     `R1​:R2​:R3​:R4​:R5​ = 0.57:0.72:0.71:0.57:9.43` -> normalize by R/0.57 -> `R1:R2:R3:R4:R5 = 1:1.26:1.25:1:16.54`

     Meaning, we can choose any size resistors as long as they follow this ratio.
-For simplicity sake, I will be using R1 = 1k, R2 = 1.26k, R3 = 1.25k, etc.
+For simplicity sake, I will be using R1 = 1k, R2 = 1.26k, R3 = 1.25k, etc. Note that these resistor values will be the same for both ladders         because of the scaling factor from earlier.